taniarascia/new-moon-chrome-devtools/README.md

-# New Moon - Chrome DevTools UI Theme
+# New Moon Theme for Chrome DevTools

-> Beautiful Syntax Highlighting
+> The optimized dark theme for web development

-A middle-contrast theme optimized for front and back end web development.
+New Moon was designed to be easy on the eyes with intuitive connections between related elements.
+It's pleasant for long coding hours in any language, and particularly well suited for HTML, CSS, Sass, PHP, and JavaScript.

-New Moon is a dark syntax theme available for Visual Studio Code, Brackets, Sublime Text, Atom, and now Chrome Developer Tools!
-It is the most highly optimized theme for front and back end development, particularly HTML/PHP and JavaScript.
+## Instructions

-To use this theme:
+- Navigate to `chrome://flags`, find `Developer Tools Experiments` and toggle to `Enabled`.

-- To go `chrome://flags`, find "Developer Tools Experiments" and toggle to "Enabled".
-Reload.
+- Reload.Chrome.
-- In DevTools, click the three dots menu, go to "Settings" -> "Experiments" and select "Allow UI Themes".
+- In DevTools, click the three dots menu, go to `Settings` -> `Experiments` and select `Allow UI Themes`.
-- Load a new tab and enjoy your awesome new theme!
+- Load a new tab and enjoy your awesome new DevTools theme!

 ## Credit